Eagle S: 2014 oil spill

 On 25 September 2014, the tanker, now under the name LR Mimosa and operated under charter by the Panamax International Shipping Corporation, cut connections to a Monobuoy terminal in Quintero Bay off Chile, causing an oil spill.
 An estimated 39 MT of crude oil entered Quintero Bay during the incident.

 In late 2023, Eagle S was inspected at the Port of Tema in Ghana, two months after having been sold to Caravella LLC-FZ in the UAE.
-Survey inspectors listed 24 defects and shortcomings which led to the ship's temporary detention.
+Survey inspectors listed 24 defects and shortcomings, which led to the ship's temporary detention.
 The vessel had to pass reinspection before a classification certificate could be issued.

 2024 cable-cutting incident

 Early in the morning of 25 December 2024, Eagle S, now under management of the Peninsular Maritime India company and with an Indian safety management certificate from September 2024, left the Russian port of Ust-Luga with a load of unleaded gasoline, which was, according to press research, destined for Aliağa, Turkey.
 The captain was a 39-year-old Georgian national, who had joined the crew in October.
-At 10:26 GMT (12:26 Finland time), she crossed the Estlink 2 submarine cable beneath the Gulf of Finland.
+At 10:26 GMT (12:26 Finland time), she crossed above the Estlink 2 submarine cable on the bed of the Gulf of Finland.
 At the same time, the Finnish electricity transmission grid operator, Fingrid, reported a power outage on the cable.

-Early the next morning, the ship, which is believed to be part of the Russian shadow fleet, was ordered to enter Finnish territorial waters where it was boarded by Finnish police and border guards who took control of the vessel.
-She was then escorted to Porkkalanniemi where she was found to be missing one of her anchors.
-On 28 December, Eagle S was moved to a position off Porvoo near Helsinki to help with the investigation.
+Early the next morning, the ship, which was believed to be part of the Russian shadow fleet, was ordered to enter Finnish territorial waters where it was boarded by Finnish police and border guards who took control of the vessel.
+She was then escorted to Porkkalanniemi, where she was found to be missing one of her anchors.
+On 28 December, Eagle S was moved to a position off Porvoo, near Helsinki, to help with the investigation.

-Investigators checking in the Indian Register of Shipping found no valid insurance for the ship at the time of the incident, with the last policy (with Ingosstrakh) having expired in August 2024.
+Investigators checking the Indian Register of Shipping and found no valid insurance for the ship at the time of the incident, with the last policy (with Ingosstrakh) having expired in August 2024.
 Based on an anonymous source, Lloyd's List reported that Eagle S was, during a prior voyage, carrying additional electronic surveillance equipment to record information on NATO ships, equipment which had been removed upon arriving in Russia, and that an individual, who was not a seafarer, had been identified on board.
-On 31 December 2024, Detective Inspector Elina Katajamäki of the Central Criminal Police stated that the police had conducted an extensive investigation on board and had not found any surveillance equipment.
+On 31 December 2024, Detective Inspector Elina Katajamäki of the Central Criminal Police stated that the police had conducted an extensive investigation on board and found no surveillance equipment.
 The ship was not on the list of 79 vessels sanctioned by the European Union at the time.